grafana/agent/docs/sources/flow/setup/install/docker.md

 To run Grafana Agent in flow mode as a Windows Docker container, perform the following
 steps:

-1. Run the following command in a terminal:
+1. Run the following command in a terminal window:

    ```shell
    docker run \